alejandro21quiroga/TTTT_Simulation/README.md

 # Gen production TTTT_5f_SMEFT

-This repository includes cards, and the model used for the 4-top MC simulations for five flavors with SMEFT at the center of mass energy of 13.6 TeV.
+This repository includes cards, scripts, and the model used for the 4-top MC simulations for five flavors with SMEFT at the center of mass energy of 13.6 TeV.

 We generated the matrix elements with MadGraph5_aMC@NLO, the patron shower with Pythia8, and the detector simulation with DELPHES.

+We included three Wilson coefficients ($c_{tt1}$, $c_{Qt1}$, and $c_{Qt8}$) that affect the 4-top interaction; all model information is in SMEFTatNLO.
-We present one sample with 30.000 events and one for 300.000 events.
-We include five Wilson coefficients that affect the 4-top interaction presented in the UFO model $c_{tt1}$, $c_{Qt1}$ and $c_{Qt8}$.
+We present three samples with 30.000 events each, where each sample corresponds to one Wilson coefficient, and one sample with full statistics with 300.000 events.